-When a prospective member of George W. Bush’s cabinet drew up a list of reasons why he was not right for the job, the incoming vice president interjected: “I had a list just like yours, except I had three heart attacks on mine.”
+When a prospective member of George W. Bush's cabinet drew up a list of reasons why he was not right for the job, the incoming vice president interjected: "I had a list just like yours, except I had three heart attacks on mine."
 Dick Cheney had been an unusual choice for a running mate.
-Besides his heart problems, he had been out of elective politics for over a decade, was not particularly photogenic nor a stirring orator, resided in the same state as Bush, and matched his ideological leanings so closely that he provided little balance for the ticket.
+Besides his heart problems, he had been out of elective politics for over a decade, resided in the same state as Bush, and matched his ideological leanings so closely that he provided little balance for the ticket.
 Cheney instead offered experience and gravity to an unseasoned presidential candidate.
 Unique among vice presidents, he claimed no presidential ambitions and would make no effort to campaign for the highest office in his own right.
-This detachment made him appear impervious to public opinion.
+This detachment seemed to make him appear impervious to public opinion.

 Wyoming to Washington

 Richard Bruce Cheney was born in Lincoln, Nebraska, on January 30, 1941.
 That happened to be President Franklin D. Roosevelt's birthday, so Cheney's grandfather–a cook for the Union Pacific Railroad, and a New Deal Democrat–sent the president a birth announcement.
 Cheney's father was an agent for the U.S. Soil Conservation Service whose job moved the family to Wyoming when Cheney was thirteen.